Ingefast/metagene_express/README.md

 When having DNA methylation data the script **`metagene.cx.track_maker.r`** should be used to preprocess the cytosine methylation reports from the **`bismark_methylation_extractor`** from [bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) separately in each cytosine context (CG, CHG, CHH).

-## 3. Looking at the data: metagene plots, boxplots and heatmaps.
+## 3. Looking at the data: metagene plots, boxplots and heatmaps

 The script **`metagene.plotter.r`** creates a combined line graph linking the average coverage or methylation values across each feature and its flanks, and a boxplot for the values only within the feature body.
 In the example below four tracks representing two conditions with two replicates are presented.